dmbarbour/glas/docs/GlasProg.md

 - Instead of hard-coding types like 'i64', consider an `(%type.int.range 0 255)` or similar.
 This would allow for more flexible intermediate type representations when computing things.
 - we could feasibly use 'int range' types as parameters to list length types, for example.
 - obviously need a const type that supports only a single value, too.

+### Reflection and Transpilation

+The program model provides a foundation for glas systems, but I'm interested in exploring alternative foundations and support for compilation between them.

+We can view a program AST as an abstract data type that is computed in the namespace layer then executed in a separate layer.
+Support for 'eval'